 Finally, we have the Passover or sacrificial meat.
 Well, we know that sacrifice is no longer needed because of Christ.
 According to the Gospel of John, the last supper took place on the day before the Passover lambs were killed and Jesus died at the time that the lambs were being slaughtered.
 The significance of these events underlines Christ’s role as the Lamb of God, the one whose willing sacrifice promises to bring about freedom, peace and reconciliation for all of creation (Colossians 1:20).
 We remember Christ, not with the blood of the Passover lamb nor the flesh of lust, but with the peaceful breaking of bread.

 In conclusion, in deciding to pop a cut of meat into our supermarket trolley, should muttering “but didn’t Jesus eat meat?” satisfy our conscience?
-The fact is, the item in the trolley, a piece of one of God’s beloved creatures, bred in horrendous conditions and cruelly slaughtered for nothing other than the financial profit of the seller and gastronomic lust of the consumer is not something anyone living two thousand years ago could have conceived of much less eaten.
+The fact is, the item in the trolley, is a piece of one of God’s beloved creatures, bred in horrendous conditions and cruelly slaughtered for nothing other than the financial profit of the seller and gastronomic lust of the consumer.
+Such a “product” is not something anyone living two thousand years ago could have conceived of much less eaten.
 Maybe, as we peruse the supermarket aisles, we should ask ourselves a different question.
 Indeed for we, who are not living in first century Galilee but rather in a time and country when meat eating necessitates terrible suffering and the devastation of the environment, perhaps the key question to ask is, “what would Jesus have us eat now”?